minio/spark-streaming-checkpoint/README.md

 |------------------------------------------|---------------------------------------|
 | 33.8x                                    | 1.09x                                 |

-*These results show the overall benefits of using Direct Write Checkpointing implementation, and why the upstream s3a based checkpointing is poorly designed to be used with object storage.*
+*These results show the overall benefits of using this CheckpointFileManager, and why the upstream s3a based checkpointing is poorly designed to be used with object storage.*

 ## Results (detailed) with each steps